Guernsey: Housing restrictions

 Guernsey undertakes a population management mechanism using restrictions over who may work in the island through control of which properties people may live in.
 The housing market is split between "local market" properties and a set number of "open market" properties.
-Anyone may live in an open market property, but local market properties can only be lived in by those who qualify – either through being born in Guernsey (to at least one local parent), by obtaining a housing licence, or by virtue of sharing a property with someone who does qualify (living en famille).
+Anyone may live in an open market property.
+Local market properties can only be lived in by those who qualify – either through being born in Guernsey (to at least one local parent), by obtaining a housing licence, or by virtue of sharing a property with someone who does qualify (living en famille).

 Consequently, "open market'" properties are much more expensive both to buy and to rent.
 Housing licences are for fixed periods, often only valid for 4 years and only as long as the individual remains employed by a specified Guernsey employer.
 The licence will specify the type of accommodation and be specific to the address the person lives in, and is often subject to a police record check.

 These restrictions apply equally regardless of whether the property is owned or rented, and only apply to occupation of the property.
 Thus, a person whose housing licence expires may continue to own a Guernsey property, but will no longer be able to live in it.
 There are no restrictions on who may own a property.